jamesalmeida/tesla-infotainment/README.md

 - Want to thank Ameer Studio for the [3D model of the Tesla Model 3](https://sketchfab.com/3d-models/tesla-2018-model-3-5ef9b845aaf44203b6d04e2c677e444f).
 - Also thanks to Vasilj Miloevi for the [loading screen circle animations](https://codepen.io/eboye/pen/ANPxVX)
+- Thanks to [Patrick Stillhart](https://codepen.io/arcs) for sharing the [OutRun video game on Codepen](https://codepen.io/arcs/pen/aGzNKY) that inspired me to refactor it work in this project.